What is gluten sensitivity and how do I know if I have it?

-There are blood tests that shows the antibodies that are specific in celiac disease including; anti-gliadin, anti-tissue transglutaminase, and endomysial antibody.
-However, since gluten sensitivity is not antigen specific these test are often negative in gluten sensitivity.
-Also, since it mediated by the innate immune system, it is not mediated by IgE; thus, most laboratory or skin tests, will miss it.
+There are blood tests that show the antibodies that are specific in celiac disease including; anti-gliadin, anti-tissue transglutaminase, and endomysial antibody.
+However, since gluten sensitivity is not antigen-specific, these tests are often negative in gluten sensitivity.
+Also, since it mediated by the innate immune system, it is not mediated by IgE; thus, most laboratory or skin tests will miss it.
 The test that I use in my office is the Mediator Release Test.
-It looks at the endpoint of the innate immune response or the hypersensitivity reactions, thus catching the food/gluten sensitivities that are not medicated by IgE.
-This test is expensive, thou it is cheaper through a physician’s office, but not widely available.
+It looks at the endpoint of the innate immune response or the hypersensitivity reactions, thus catching the food/gluten sensitivities that are not mediated by IgE.
+This test is expensive, though it is cheaper through a physician’s office, but not widely available.

 How do you treat Gluten sensitivity?

 The best way is just completely eliminating it from your diet.
 For best results I would recommend doing this in conjunction with a clinically proven safe detox such as the Ultimate Reset, to remove other toxins as well.
 Of note, gluten is a very large protein, meaning that it may take months to get it out of your system and, therefore, it may be months before you see any benefits with your headaches or other symptoms.
 I typically recommend being off of it for at least 2 months before you reintroduce it back into your diet.

 So if you have frequent migraines or any of the symptoms listed above I would recommend a trial of several months of going gluten-free to see how you feel.
 What harm can it do and it just might help.
 You might be surprised just how great your body can once again feel and that’s worth any sacrifice you are making in giving up certain foods.

 If you would like me to help you get off Gluten contact me I will be happy to help.